Is maternity pay pensionable? | Moorepay

 If the employee decides to take extra unpaid leave, they don’t have to contribute to their pension.
 In which case, you as the employer won’t either (unless it’s written into their contract that you should).

-How much do employers contribute to a money purchase pension?
+How much do employers contribute?

 When an employee goes on paid maternity leave, the employer will still pay the same percentage of contribution that they did immediately before the period of maternity.